 If you have any questions, please do not hesitate to contact us.

-Participants may check-in between noon and 2:00 pm on the Thursday of their week.
+Participants may check-in between noon and 2:00 pm on Thursday the 20th.
 Check out is at noon on Sunday.
 The game starts at 8 p.m. on Thursday evening and runs through Saturday night.
 Sunday morning is for wrap-up and debriefs.

 Mount Holyoke College in South Hadley, Massachusetts.
 Mount Holyoke is one of the Seven Sisters, a leader in women’s education in the US.